 “Indeed!” the poet said with a growl.
-“It’s despicable!
-Disgusting!
-It should be banned!
-What is this country coming to!?”
+“It’s despicable and should be forbidden!
+What is this country coming to?”

 “Sorry.”
 I touched Zedra’s arm with both my hands.
-“I’ve just remembered, I’m to meet someone at the Grand Bazar.
+“I’ve just remembered, I’m to meet someone at the Grand Bazaar.
 Briefly.
 Do you mind?”

 “Of course, dear,” she said.
 “Go flutter about wherever you may.
 I’ll be here, wasting my time and money.”

-At the first level of the Grand Bazar, cloth, sheepskin, and leather merchants draped their wares across wooden stalls, which were arranged like a maze.
-Barely room to walk, but everyone stepped out the way of the gholam and myself.
-I’d not regularly worn such base materials since moving here, so stared straight as we ascended the stairs to the next level.
+At the first level of the Grand Bazaar, cloth, sheepskin, and leather merchants draped their wares across wooden stalls, which were arranged like a maze.
+Barely room to walk, but everyone stepped out of the way of the gholam and myself.
+I’d not regularly worn such common materials since moving here, so stared straight as we ascended the stairs to the next level.

 Fruits.
 As we walked through the slightly less crowded area, fruit sellers lowered their gazes, their hands outstretched with whatever ripe perfections they’d reserved for the palace that day.
 Before handing over the treats, a gholam would pick off a piece with a gold-hilted knife and test the taste.
 Soon, tangy grapes, spicy dates, and sweet oranges were falling into my hands.